wazuh/wazuh-documentation/source/deployment-options/docker/upgrading-wazuh-docker.rst

                      generator:
                         image: wazuh/wazuh-certs-generator:0.0.2

-   After these changes it is necessary to recreate the certificates
+   After these changes it is necessary to recreate the certificates:

    .. code-block:: bash